St. Peter Press May-July 2026

 YOUTH GROUP

-OLD SETTLERS FOOD STAND
+OLD SETTLERS CHOIR

 TREASURER’S REPORT